thewtex/vcwebedit/doc/configuration.rst

 2. The presence/absence of *editlink.html* in the `html_sidebars`_ configuration entry.
 3. The global `vcwebedit_all_editable` configuration entry.

-By default, no files are assumed to be editable.
+By default, all sources are assumed to be editable.
 The `editable` file-wide metadata entry should have a boolean value like *True* or *False*.